h2oai/h2o-world-2014-training/tutorials/deeplearning/higgs/higgs.R.md

     low_level_predictors = c(2:22)
     low_and_high_level_predictors = c(2:29)

-### Establishing the baseline performance reference
+### Establishing the baseline performance reference with several H2O classifiers
-######To get a feel for the performance of different classifiers on this dataset, we train a variety of different H2O models (Generalized Linear Model, Random Forest, Gradient Boosted Machines and DeepLearning).
-We use grid-search for hyper-parameter tuning with N-fold cross-validation.
-We do this twice: once using just the low-level features, and once using both low- and high-level features.
-A few helper functions allow us to write simple code here and get a lot done quickly.
-The code below trains 30 models and presents a leaderboard of the best cross-validated models.
+######To get a feel for the performance of different classifiers on this dataset, we build a variety of different H2O models (Generalized Linear Model, Random Forest, Gradient Boosted Machines and DeepLearning).
+We would like to use grid-search for hyper-parameter tuning with N-fold cross-validation, and we want to do this twice: once using just the low-level features, and once using both low- and high-level features.

-    source("helper.R") #provides h2o.fit and h2o.leaderBoard functions
+######First, we source a few helper functions that allow us to quickly compare a multitude of binomial classification models, in particular the h2o.fit() and h2o.leaderBoard() functions.
+Note that these specific functions require variable importances and N-fold cross-validation to be enabled.

+    source("helper.R")

+######The code below trains 60 models (2 loops, 5 classifiers with 2 grid search models each, each resulting in 1 full training and 2 cross-validation models).
+A leaderboard scoring the best models per h2o.fit() function is displayed.

     best_model <- list()
     for (preds in list(low_level_predictors, low_and_high_level_predictors)) {